krishikamehta/SnackSpace/README.md

 ## Contributions
 This project was a collaborative effort developed during a college-level hackathon with guidance from 10+ mentors and continuous support from peers.

-## License
-This project is open-source.
-Feel free to contribute and improve!

 ---
 For any queries or contributions, feel free to raise an issue or submit a pull request in the repository!